fartman906/discord-nuke-bot/README.md

 - "stop" to stop
 - "cleanup" to clean up the server
 - "leave" to leave the server (owner only)
+- "unban" to unban everyone
+- "ban" to attempt to ban everyone in the server

 # How to use
 1. Download the code of course, or copy and paste it onto a site like repl.it